it985/my-stars/README.md

 *   [yihong0618/running\_page](https://github.com/yihong0618/running_page) - Make your own running home page

-*   [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 3100 free MIT-licensed high-quality SVG icons for you to use in your web projects.

 *   [qishibo/AnotherRedisDesktopManager](https://github.com/qishibo/AnotherRedisDesktopManager) - 🚀🚀🚀A faster, better and more stable redis desktop manager \[GUI client], compatible with Linux, Windows, Mac.
 What's more, it won't crash when loading massive keys.

 *   [kingdido999/zooming](https://github.com/kingdido999/zooming) - 🔍 Image zoom that makes sense.